Keeping Your Zoom Desktop Client Up-To-Date

-This will display a window and populate the version that the user is currently on.
+This will display the current version of the Client.

 Download directly and install the current Zoom Client version